 The research expertise covered by the transportation nucleus in the Department revolves around three main pillars of transportation research and an overarching theme which connects them: 1) Transportation planning and travel demand modelling, 2) Transit demand and supply, and 3) Traffic engineering; intersecting with 4) Environment, safety, and sustainability.
-Beyond the Department of Civil Engineering and Applied Mechanics, a large number of faculty members at McGill are currently involved in transportation-related research in the Departments of Urban Planning, Geography, and Schools of Environment, Medicine, and Management.
+Beyond the Department of Civil Engineering, a large number of faculty members at McGill are currently involved in transportation-related research in the Departments of Urban Planning, Geography, and Schools of Environment, Medicine, and Management.
 Collaborations with these groups are ongoing and we believe that the proposed program will help formalize some of these ties and promote student exchange within such an interdisciplinary atmosphere.
 For more details on individual professor expertise read on.

 Research activities in transportation engineering range from studies in traffic safety and travel behavior modeling to studies in sustainable transportation.
 Research interests in traffic safety include the development of crash prediction models, methodologies for detecting hazardous locations in road networks, before-after studies for evaluating the impact of highway safety countermeasures, non-motorized transportation safety, etc. In travel behavior and transport demand modeling, we have a particular interest in the modeling of spatio-temporal patterns of mobility and its relationship with ICT and urban form, the understanding of long-term changes in travel behaviour, and new survey and data collection methods.
 In the current context of climate change and oil supply issues, topics in sustainable transportation are also an important part of our research interests which include energy efficiency measures and emission quantification, issues related to the development of alternative transportation modes and environmental policy assessment.

-Transportation research activities in our Department are greatly benefited from the interdisciplinary research environment at the Transportation Research at McGill (TRAM) research group, which is a multidisciplinary team including faculty members and students from both the Department of Civil Engineering & Applied Mechanics and the School of Urban Planning at McGill.
+Transportation research activities in our Department are greatly benefited from the interdisciplinary research environment at the Transportation Research at McGill (TRAM) research group, which is a multidisciplinary team including faculty members and students from both the Department of Civil Engineering and the School of Urban Planning at McGill.
 The main goal of this research group is to generate valuable research and educate students through transportation research projects.